PrefectHQ/prefect/docs/orchestration/tutorial/flow_config.md

 ![](/orchestration/tutorial/hello-flow-run-parallel.png)

-You should see that multiple `say_hello` tasks running in parallel, providing a noticeable speedup (this ran in 13 seconds, when serially it would have taken 30 seconds).
+You should see multiple `say_hello` tasks running in parallel, providing a noticeable speedup (this ran in 13 seconds, when serially it would have taken 30 seconds).
 If you look through the logs you can also see logs from each task interleaved, showing they ran concurrently.